-Fermentation caused spontaneously by natural yeasts (also natural yeasts, environmental yeasts, wild yeasts, grape yeasts, vineyard yeasts) during winemaking.
-Until the middle of the 19th century, yeasts were unknown as a causative agent and were only proven by the French chemist Louis Pasteur (1822-1895) through analyses of the fermentation process.
-Until the 1970s, wines were usually the product of spontaneous fermentation.
-The natural yeasts are found in larger quantities in the air in the vineyard and are spread by insects such as vinegar flies (fruit flies).
-They then enter the cellar with the grapes.
-However, they do not only come from the vineyard, but also from the cellar from the surrounding area of the farm.
+Fermentation caused spontaneously by natural yeasts (also natural yeasts, environmental yeasts, wild yeasts, grape yeasts, vineyard and cellar yeasts).
+This was the common practice until the late Middle Ages.
+The clergyman Johann Rasch (1540-1612) writes about this in his famous work "Weinbuch: Von Baw, Pfleg und Brauch des Weins" as follows: "Take the soil where the wine grew and throw it into the barrel, and it will ferment."
+This referred to possible fermentation problems.
+At the time, this was very aptly called "wild fermentation".
+Until the middle of the 19th century, however, yeasts were completely unknown as a causative agent and were only proven by the French chemist Louis Pasteur (1822-1895) through analyses of the fermentation process.
+Until the 1970s, wines were still generally the product of such spontaneous fermentation.
+The natural yeasts are found in large quantities in the air and also in the soil of the vineyard and are spread by insects such as vinegar flies (fruit flies).
+These then enter the cellar with the grapes.
+They come not only from the vineyard but also from the cellar of the farm.
 The quantity is sufficient to trigger spontaneous fermentation.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen